 Ask your author, “Who has this problem?
 Which organizations?
 What types of executives?”
 “How do your clients describe their problem?”
 “What are they doing that isn’t working?
 What are companies hoping to achieve when they come to you?”
 If you know who you’re writing for, the problem and the advice will be more targeted, making it feel fresher.

 Here’s one article we wrote for an HR consulting firm.
 As the head of marketing for the firm put it, “We started off wanting to write a white paper about our 30 years of experience building high-performance leadership teams.
 But no one is impressed if you try to be a know-it-all about everything.
-So, eventually, we narrowed the article’s focus to CEOs, and then further narrowed it to CEOs of private equity (PE) portfolio companies.”
+So, eventually, we narrowed the article’s focus to CEOs, and then further narrowed it to CEOs of private equity portfolio companies.”
 An article derived from the paper ran in HBR and has been widely read in the PE industry.

 3. Work from client examples

 Sometimes, the author doesn’t have a novel POV but has relevant experience with clients in the field.
 If she can relate a couple of cases, even if her solutions are not new, her experiences will be unique.
-That will make her article interesting (because the cases are real) and credible (ditto), and not just theory.
+That will make her article interesting (because the cases are real) and credible (ditto), not just theory.

 4. Be counterintuitive